-Operators will be required to indemnify TAA and the City of Tucson and their directors, officers, officials, members, employees, and agents for all loss, claim or damage incurred as a result of the operator's handling and dispensing of fuel on the Airport.
+Operators will be required to indemnify TAA and their directors, officers, officials, members, employees, and agents for all loss, claim or damage incurred as a result of the operator's handling and dispensing of fuel on the Airport.

-9.2.
-Best Practices
+9.2 Fueling Operations

-- 9.2.1.
-Operators shall conform to the standards set forth in FAA Advisory Circular 150/5230-4A, Aircraft Fuel Storage, Handling and Dispensing on Airports, as it may be amended from time to time; to the standards set forth in the Fuel Handling Safety Guidance issued by the Western-Pacific Region of the FAA; NFPA 407; NFPA 385; and applicable fire code. - 9.2.2.
-Operators owning and operating fuel tanks, refueling vehicles, and/or portable oil containers shall comply with the requirements of the Oil Pollution Prevention regulations (40 CFR 112) including provision of secondary containment for loading/unloading areas and refueling vehicle parking areas.
-Each operator shall participate as a co-permittee with TAA in the TIA Stormwater Pollution Prevention Plan.
-Operators who wish to provide their own Storm Water Pollution Prevention Plan shall submit such plans to TAA for review to verify that such plans are in conformance with the TAA plans for the Airport. - 9.2.3.
-Operators must provide their own Spill Prevention Contingency and Control Plan.
+- 9.2.1 Operators shall conform to the standards set forth in FAA Advisory Circular 150/5230-4B (or the most current version) Aircraft Fuel Storage, Handling and Dispensing on Airports; FAR Part 139; the TUS Airport Certification Manual; the standards set forth in the Fuel Handling Safety Guidance issued by the Western- Pacific Region of the FAA; NFPA 407; NFPA 385; and applicable fire codes. - 9.2.2 Operators owning and operating fuel tanks, refueling vehicles, and/or portable oil containers shall comply with the requirements of the Oil Pollution Prevention regulations (40 CFR 112) including provision of secondary containment for loading/unloading areas and refueling vehicle parking areas.
+Each operator shall participate as a co-permittee with TAA in the TUS Storm water Pollution Prevention Plan.
+Operators who wish to provide their own Storm Water Pollution Prevention Plan shall submit such plans to TAA Environmental Department for review to verify that such plans are in conformance with the TAA plans for the Airport. - 9.2.3 Operators must provide their own Spill Prevention Contingency and Control Plan.

-9.3.
-Equipment
+9.3 Equipment

-- 9.3.1.
-Refueling vehicles, fueling pumps, meters, hoses, nozzles, funnels, fire extinguishers, and bonding devices used during fueling operations shall be maintained in a safe operating condition and in good working order and repair at all times. - 9.3.2.
-Operators shall have on hand at all times sufficient spill control equipment including containment booms, socks, pillows, pads, etc. to control spills and Releases occurring on their leasehold.
+- 9.3.1 Refueling vehicles, fueling pumps, meters, hoses, nozzles, funnels, fire extinguishers, and bonding devices used during fueling operations shall be maintained in a safe operating condition and in good working order and repair at all times. - 9.3.2 Operators shall have on hand at all times sufficient spill control equipment including containment booms, socks, pillows, pads, etc. to control spills and Releases occurring on their leasehold.
 Cleanup of non-fuel spills and Releases is the responsibility of the operator.
 Operators shall store contaminated spill control equipment in containers in accordance with applicable sections of 40 CFR 262 and 49 CFR 172-173 until proper disposal can be effected.
-At a minimum, - (a) Each refueling vehicle shall have a "first responder" spill kit. - (b) Each fuel storage facility shall maintain a spill kit with the following items as a minimum: 50 ft - 3 in. spill socks, 5 pillows, 50 pads, 25 wipes, 5 disposable bags with ties, DOT approved container.
-All spill control items shall be rated for hydrocarbon use.
+At a minimum: - a.
+Each refueling vehicle shall have a "first responder" spillkit.

-9.3.3.
+- Each fuel storage facility shall maintain a spill kit with the following items as a minimum: 50 ft. x 3 inch diameter spill socks, 5 pillows, 50 pads, 25 wipes, disposable bags with ties, DOT approved container.
+All spill control items shall be rated for hydrocarbon use. - c.
 Operators may not install self-service fueling islands.

-9.4.
-Fuel Flowage Fees
+9.4 Fuel Flowage Fees